AdobeDocs/commerce-operations.en/help/configuration/cli/localization.md

 {{file-system-owner}}

-Magento translations enable you to customize and localize your store for multiple regions and markets.
-We improved the localization and customization of Magento instances by making translation dictionaries easier to update and maintain and reduced the amount of code coupling and duplication.
+Commerce translations enable you to customize and localize your store for multiple regions and markets.
+We improved the localization and customization of Commerce instances by making translation dictionaries easier to update and maintain and reduced the amount of code coupling and duplication.

 This topic discusses how to generate:

 - **Translation dictionaries** are a convenient way to customize or translate _some_ words and phrases, such as those for a custom module or theme.
-- **Language packages** enable you to translate _any or all_ words and phrases in the Magento application.
+- **Language packages** enable you to translate _any or all_ words and phrases in the Commerce application.

 See [Translations overview][].